TechChange/console-to-slack/README.md

 #### Options
 The following fields are available to be passed in via options:

-- **options.name (optional)**: The name of the service.
+- **options.name**: The name of the service.
 This is necessary to help distinguish the location of the Slack message.
-- **options.channels (optional)**: Can customize channels for log, warn, and error via slack channel name and/or url.
+- **options.channels**: Can customize channels for log, warn, and error via slack channel name and/or url.
 If name and url is not specified for log, warn, or error, the messages will be sent to the default url.

 Example: